simonmichael/hledger_site/src/basics.md

 This works on all platforms with no further setup.

 We'll also introduce some basic hledger concepts.
-So even if you don't plan on using hledger CLI or add command, it might be worth skimming this.
+So even if you don't plan on using the hledger CLI or add command, it might be worth reading through this once.

 [Install](install.md) hledger and let's get started!